alexeagleson/the-modern-web-stack/eslint/README.md

 - `rules` - This is where you manually configure any rules you would like to apply in your project, and whether you want to show a warning or throw an error.
 Tools can be set to listen for ESLint errors and cancel if they are encountered.

-We have decided to use the default `eslint:recommended` set of rules, but we would like to enforce that semicolons must always be used at the end of lines, and they all developers on the team use double quotes instead of single.
+We have decided to use the default `eslint:recommended` set of rules, but we would like to enforce that semicolons must always be used at the end of lines, and that all developers on the team use double quotes instead of single.

 ## Linting Your Project